Cameo Comedies

 Cameo Comedies is a brand of short comedy films made in the United States.
-The films are one-reel shorts from Jack White's Educational Pictures and Colonial Motion Picture Corporation.
+The films are one-reel shorts from Educational Pictures, usually produced by Jack White, and Colonial Motion Picture Corporation.
+The Cameo brand was used during the 1924-25 and 1931-32 seasons.
 Three of the productions utilized 3D stereoscopic effects in the titles.
-The films were produced for $5,000 each.
-They were made from 1922 to 1932, spanning the silent film and talkie eras.
+The earlier films were produced for $5,000 each.

-Cliff Bowes, Phil Dunham and Lupino Lane were among the actors.
-Supporting actors included Wallace Lupino, Anna Styers and Virginia Vance.

-Mermaid Comedies were Educational's line of two-reelers.

-Al Alt was a starring performer in a few of the Cameo films.